|the electric kilns catalogue||larger kilns at paragonkilns.co.uk or tumblers at electrictumblers.co.uk|

 Generally, smaller kilns can be plugged in anywhere and stand on a worktop.
 Larger kilns have a stonger construction, weigh more, need to be wired in, and are more expensive.
 They usually include legs or a stand but, if they don't, you'll need a stong table.

 The following table lists most of the kilns, although almost every one is available with options such as bead doors, windows, or both, and a range of upgrades.
-For example, the SC series has 14 different versions.
+For example, the SC series has 12 different versions, each one in one of seven colours.

 |KILN||MAX °C||MATERIALS AND PROCESSES|